whitemike889/dagger/tutorial/05-abstraction-for-output.md

 `Outputter` is an `interface`.
 We could write an implementation of it, give that class an [`@Inject`] constructor, and then use [`@Binds`] to bind `Outputter` to that implementation.
-But `Outputter` is very simple… so simple that we could even implement it as a lambda or method reference.
+But `Outputter` is very simple … so simple that we could even implement it as a lambda or method reference.
 So instead of doing all that, let's write a `static` method that just creates and returns an instance of `Outputter` itself!